intercom/intercom-ios/README.md

 ## Requirements
 The Intercom iOS SDK supports iOS 7.x and iOS 8.x.

-Remark: If you have an app that supports iOS 6, you can use the [old version](https://github.com/intercom/intercom-ios/tree/sdk1) of the Intercom iOS SDK.

 ## Quick Install
 ### Option 1: Using cocoapods
 Add the Intercom pod into your Podfile